LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/advanced-model-testing.md

 * **Test Phrases**: The number of phrases (utterances) in the test set.
 * **Passed**: The number of test phrases that matched the expected intents.
 * **Failed**: The number of test phrases that didn't match the expected intents.
-* **Match Rate**: The match rate is the percentage of test phrases that matched the expected intents regardless of the rating (GOOD, FAIR PLUS, etc.).
+* **Match Rate**: The percentage of test phrases that matched the expected intents regardless of the rating (GOOD, FAIR PLUS, etc.).
 This is calculated by dividing the number of passed tests by the total number of tests.
-* **Success Rate**: The success rate is the percentage of test phrases that matched with the expected intents with a rating of GOOD or VERY GOOD.
+* **Success Rate**: The percentage of test phrases that matched with the expected intents with a rating of GOOD or VERY GOOD.
 This is calculated by dividing the number of passed tests with a rating of GOOD or VERY GOOD by the total number of tests.
 * **Intent Coverage**: The percentage of intents in the domain that are used in the test set.
 This is calculated by dividing the number of used intents by the total number of intents.
-* **Confidence Score**: The percentage score that reflects the NLU’s level of confidence in the intent match.
+* **Confidence Score**: The percentage score that reflects the NLU’s level of confidence in the match to the expected intent.
 * **Rating**: The rating that indicates the NLU’s level of confidence in the match, one of VERY GOOD, GOOD, FAIR PLUS, FAIR or POOR.
 * **Test Result**: An at-a-glance, visual indicator of whether the test phrase passed [ ] or failed [ ].